-Weighti ng Rates
+Weightin ng Rates

 Action Points

 No Action 0.0

 Any # of ISS 0.5

 1-2 OSS (Out of School Suspension) 1.0

 3-4 OSS 3.0

 5-9 OSS 5.0

 10 or more OSS 7.0

-Alternative School Assignment 6.0
+Alternative School Assignment (for disruptive 6.0

-(for disciplinary reasons only)
+students only)

 Expulsion 7.0

-Georgia Department of Education January 2017 Page 9 of 20 All Rights Reserved Student-level "Weighted Suspension" refers to the maximum point value corresponding to the above "Weighting Rates" table.
+Student-level "Weighted Suspension" refers to the maximum point value corresponding to the above "Weighting Rates" table.
 Compute the sum of all of the individual suspension weights.
 This sum is then divided by the total number of students enrolled at the school as stated in the Student Record student count, and reported to three decimal places.